swcarpentry/good-enough-practices-in-scientific-computing/index.md

 rather than turn researchers into professional programmers, and (b) because the terms "computational literacy" and "computational thinking" have been used in so many ways that it's hard to know what they mean any more.

+<a name="footnote-3">(3)</a>
+We also believe that data should be made publicly available except when there are strong reasons not to do so, such as patient confidentiality, but that is a separate issue.

 [best-practices]: http://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.1001745
 [brown-sustainable]: http://ivory.idyll.org/blog/2015-growing-sustainable-software-development-process.html